 B: Highly speculative.
 'B' ratings indicate that material default risk is present, but a limited margin of safety remains.
-Financial commitments are currently being met; however, capacity for continued payment is vulnerable to deterioration in the business and economic environment.

 CCC: Substantial credit risk.
-Very low margin for safety.
-Default is a real possibility.

 CC: Very high levels of credit risk.
-Default of some kind appears probable.

 C: Near default.

 A default or default-like process has begun, or the issuer is in standstill, or for a closed funding vehicle, payment capacity is irrevocably impaired.
 Conditions that are indicative of a 'C' category rating for an issuer include: